-The Commonweal Foundation The foundation operates and supports educational programs and projects assisting underserved children and youth.
-The Foundation focuses on primary and secondary education.
+Bainum Family Foundation The foundation operates and supports educational programs and projects assisting underserved children and youth from early childhood through post-secondary education.
+The Foundation focuses on early learning, wrap around opportunities and knowledge building.

 Davidson Institute for Talent Development Davidson Institute is a program that supports the educational and developmental needs of profoundly intelligent young people (age 5 – 18).
 This program assists with academic support and educational advocacy.

 A Better Chance Has placed more than 14,000 talented young people of color into the nation’s leadership pipeline through increased access to academically rigorous independent and public schools.

 District Agencies, Public Schools, & Public Charter Schools

 D.C.
 Public Schools The District of Columbia Public Schools (DCPS) has a variety of academic programs within its schools across the city, including Catalyst, Reggio Emilia, Montessori and dual language programs.
 Check out DCPS’ website for detailed information about your public school options in the District.

 District of Columbia Public Charter Schools The District of Columbia Public Charter School Board’s (DCPCSB) mission is to provide quality public school options for DC students, families, and communities through a comprehensive application review process; effective oversight; meaningful support; and active engagement of its stakeholders.
 DCPCSB’s website is your one-stop-shop for researching all of the available public charter school options in the District.